Carl Kaysen

 Carl Kaysen (March 5, 1920 - February 8, 2010) was an American academic, policy advisor and international security specialist at the Massachusetts Institute of Technology (MIT) and co-chair of the Committee on International Security Studies at the American Academy of Arts and Sciences.
 He is the father of Girl, Interrupted author Susanna Kaysen.
 He was married for 50 years to Annette Neutra until her death in 1990.
 In 1994, he married Ruth Butler.

-Carl Kaysen worked for President John F. Kennedy as Deputy National Security Advisor, and was directly under National Security Advisor McGeorge Bundy.
-Kaysen took over the position from Walt Rostow in 1961 and concentrated on the key issues of the Kennedy Administration such as nuclear weapons, foreign trade, international economic policy and international security policy.
+Carl Kaysen worked for President John F. Kennedy as Deputy National Security Advisor, working directly under National Security Advisor McGeorge Bundy.
+Kaysen took over the position from Walt Rostow in 1961 and concentrated on key issues of the Kennedy Administration such as nuclear weapons, foreign trade, international economic policy and international security policy.

 On President Kennedy's orders, Kaysen prepared a report on how to utilize the US nuclear arsenal to preemptively destroy the Soviet Union's nuclear capacity and its ability to retaliate with nuclear weapons.

 Kaysen was also a good friend of long-serving Greek Prime Minister Andreas Papandreou, whom he had met at Harvard.
 After Greece was taken over by a military junta in 1967, Kaysen and John Kenneth Galbraith were instrumental in convincing President Lyndon B. Johnson to decisively intervene in order to secure Papandreou's release from prison.

-Educational background
+Early life and education

 Kaysen was born in Philadelphia, the son of Elizabeth and Samuel Kaysen.

 Kaysen received his B.A. from the University of Pennsylvania in 1940 where he was elected Phi Beta Kappa and was a member of the Philomathean Society.
 He received both his M.S. in 1947, and Ph.D. in 1954 from Harvard University in Economics.
 He also did graduate study at Columbia University from 1940 to 1946.

-Work and research
+Career

 Kaysen's early work was in the areas where economics, sociology, politics and law intersect.
 Later, his research focused on arms control, international organizations and international politics.

 He co-authored Peace Operations by the United Nations: The Case for a Volunteer Military Force (1996) and co-edited The United States and the Fundamental Criminal Court: National Security and Fundamental Law (2000).

 He edited and contributed to a volume of essays, The American Corporation Today (1996).